 - Consider removing trees that are leaning off-center that have a higher potential to fall.

 - Pay extra attention to trees that hang over your roof, driveway or power lines.

 - Consider having a tree expert examine the trees on your property periodically to look for signs or disease or rot, or to recommend preventative maintenance.

 What is the best home insurance company?

 Finding the best home insurance company depends on a lot of factors.
-It is a good idea to compare quotes from some of the top home insurers in the country using criteria like customer service scores, financial strength ratings and average premiums.
+It is a good idea to compare quotes from some of the top home insurers in the country using criteria like customer service scores from J.D.
+Power, financial strength ratings from AM Best and average premiums.
 Not every homeowner has the same needs, so it is smart to look at several options and speak with a licensed insurance professional.

 Does homeowners insurance cover diseased tree removal?

 Diseased tree removal is generally considered routine maintenance and is not typically covered by a standard homeowners insurance policy.
 It is your responsibility to track the health of your trees and treat them when needed.

 If a falling tree damages my roof, will that be covered by homeowners insurance?